-- The School Code of Conduct shall be set by the Head and the Students' Council.
-The School Code of Conduct is necessary: - 2.1.1 for the health, safety, welfare and well-being of everyone at the School; - 2.1.2 for the reputation of the School community as a whole; and - 2.1.3 for the protection of School property and the wider environment. - 2.2 The School Code of Conduct applies to all age groups and at all times when the pupil is: - 2.2.1 at the School, representing the School or wearing School uniform; - 2.2.2 travelling to and from the School; or - 2.2.3 associated with the School at any time. - 2.3 Pupils are expected to know and understand the School Code of Conduct through assemblies and tutor time.
-They will be briefed on: - 2.3.1 this policy - 2.3.2 E Safety Policy - 2.3.3 Anti-bullying Policy; - 2.3.4 Smoking, Alcohol, Drugs and Substances Policy. - 2.3.5 The Health and Safety Policy
+- 2.1 The School Code of Conduct shall be set by the Head and the Students' Council.
+The School Code of Conduct is necessary: - 2.1.1 for the health, safety, welfare and well-being of everyone at the school; - 2.1.2 for the reputation of the school community as a whole; and - 2.1.3 for the protection of School property and the wider environment. - 2.2 The School Code of Conduct applies to all age groups in senior school and at all times when the pupil is: - 2.2.1 at the school, representing the school or wearing School uniform; - 2.2.2 travelling to and from the school; or - 2.2.3 associated with the school at any time. - 2.3 Pupils are expected to know and understand the School Code of Conduct through assemblies, PSHE and tutor time.
+They will be briefed on: - 2.3.1 This policy - 2.3.2 E Safety Policy - 2.3.3 Anti-bullying Policy; - 2.3.4 Smoking, Alcohol, Drugs and Substances Policy. - 2.3.5 The Health and Safety Policy

-2.4 The School Code of Conduct will be amended from time to time in consultation with the Student Council and reinforced in assemblies, in tutor times and on other appropriate occasions.
+2.4 The School Code of Conduct will be amended annually in consultation with Heads of Year, tutors and the Student Council and reinforced in assemblies, in tutor times and on other appropriate occasions.
+It will reflect the school values: Kindness, Integrity, Courage and Community